tiudvek/dotfiles/README.md

 zsh
 nvm install node
 ```
 Then install the latest version of lunarvim.
-The lunarvim packages are
+The lunarvim mason packages are
 <br>
 1. black
 2. flake8